slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to tell good stories?

 Good stories condense a massive amount of details into a consumable and shareable form.
-Its primary purpose isn’t accuracy, but entertainment.
+It’s primary purpose isn’t accuracy, but entertainment.
 When it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.

 > *"Cinema is just life with the boring parts cut out."
 -- Alfred Hitchcock*